DocNougat/PowerShell-Commander/README.md

 Please report any issues you encounter while using this extension on the project's GitHub page.

 ## Release Notes
+### 1.0.2
+Added clear button to command builder form

+### 1.0.1
+Fixed issues with the way commdlets are processed

 ### 1.0.0
 Initial release of PowerShell Commander.

 ---